 The iPhone 7 takes the title of the “coolest” thing Apple introduced in 2016, but only by default — amid a slew of rumors about huge revisions to both the iPhone and Mac (and even talk of an Apple car), a September event ultimately revealed a relatively minor update in the form of the iPhone 7.

-Though the new iPhone release didn’t hurt Apple’s financials — the company posted a Q4 revenue of $46.9 billion, largely driven by iPhone sales — most of the press centered around the unpopular choice to ditch the standard headphone jack in favor of consolidating with the charging port.
-As September’s special event keynote approaches, Apple fans are hoping that 2016 was just the calm before the storm.
+Though the new iPhone release didn’t hurt Apple’s financials — the company posted fourth-quarter revenue of $46.9 billion, largely driven by iPhone sales — most of the press centered around the unpopular choice to ditch the standard headphone jack in favor of consolidating with the charging port.